-Investments consist of money market, fixed income fund, and equity fund investments restricted by donors or designated by the Board of Trustees (the "Board") for long-term investment.
+Investments consist of money market, fixed income funds, equity funds, and other securities investments restricted by donors or designated by the Board of Trustees (the "Board") for long-term investment.
 Under the provisions of FASB Accounting Standards Codification ("ASC") 958-320, Investments - Debt and Equity Securities, investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair value in the statements of financial position.
 Net appreciation or depreciation in the fair value of investments, which consists of both the realized gains or losses and the unrealized appreciation or depreciation of those investments, is reported in the statements of activities.